|Alice In Wonderland||Andrea II **||Andrea1* *||Angel City *|

 This dive site is getting into an area on the island where current is very changeable as we are approaching another point.
 VERY Strong currents are not uncommon here and in windy days they can sweep you away.
 There was one death here in 2013.
 The general dive is patchy with numbers of wide sand channels separating areas of coral.
 The shallows are extremely sandy down to 40 feet.
 The coral is in general not as wide spread as most southern sites.
 There are a number of interesting ledges under which fish can be hiding.
 Entrance is down a lot of rubble and can be a little tricky getting the water.
 The actual entrance in the water is ever irregular..The sandy area tends to be a good place to find rays.
 Take a look when you get their and spot the one that looks best to you.
 I feel the ones on the north side towards the ruined house are usually a little safer and easier to get down the hill..
 But there is a path by the last of the southern huts that is easy to follow.
 Once down you can usually find a fairly safe trace into the water.
 The water entrance is irregular with lots of rubble but manageable

-The area has a fairly broad sandy shelf with some soft coral area I have seen some eagle rays there as recently as 5/2016/ The surge from the competing currents seem to result in decreased viz from sand in the water
+The area has a fairly broad sandy shelf with some soft coral area I have seen some eagle rays there as recently as 2/2017/ The surge from the competing currents seem to result in decreased viz from sand in the water .
+All in all if you watch the current and stay shallow.. this is not a bad site to find rays.

 I rate the entrance as moderately difficult another site best dove when the wind is down